Crew Juggles Research and Upkeep as Astronaut Departure Nears

-Category: Space Hits: 1Astronauts (from left) Mark Vande Hei, Shane Kimbrough, Akihiko Hoshide and Megan McArthur, pose with chile peppers grown aboard the station.
+Category: Space Hits: 2Astronauts (from left) Mark Vande Hei, Shane Kimbrough, Akihiko Hoshide and Megan McArthur, pose with chile peppers grown aboard the station.

 Space experiments filled the Expedition 66 crew’s day on Tuesday with a variety of physics research and science hardware maintenance on the schedule.
 Four astronauts on the International Space Station are also continuing to pack up as they prepare for a return to Earth.